Title

 Elpidio Quirino's Executive Order No. 308 reorganizes the Armed Forces of the Philippines into five major commands under the Secretary of National Defense, establishing a General Military Council to advise on administrative and operational functions.

-The five major commands are under the direct command of the Commanding General of the Armed Forces of the Philippines.
+The Commanding General of the Armed Forces of the Philippines.

-The Philippine Constabulary continues to perform its duties as a national police force under the operational control of the Secretary of the Interior.
+The Philippine Constabulary continues its present duties as a national police force, under the operational control of the Secretary of the Interior, while remaining under the overall direct command arrangement stated in EO 308.

-It is a council composed of the Commanding General and all major command commanders that advises the Secretary of National Defense on administrative and operational functions.
+It is composed of the Commanding General and all Commanders of major commands; it advises the Secretary of National Defense on the administrative and operational functions of the Armed Forces.

-Current appropriations are adjusted by the Secretary of National Defense with the approval of the President.
+Current appropriations are to be adjusted by the Secretary of National Defense with the approval of the President.

 Analyze Cases Smarter, Faster